Export Control

 Export Control Documents and Procedures

-Researchers should contact the Export Control Office as soon as possible for any of the following activities involving a restricted party and or a sanctioned or embargoed country or country of concern (i.e., Cuba, Iran, North Korea, Syria, Russia, Belarus and Ukraine):
+Researchers should contact the Export Control Office as soon as possible to ascertain whether a license would be required for any of the following activities involving a restricted party, a sanctioned country or other country of concern:

-- collaboration with individuals residing in or visiting from a sanctioned or embargoed country
+- collaboration with individuals residing in or visiting from a sanctioned country or other country of concern

-- travel to (including to attend a conference)
+- international travel (including to attend or present at a conference or webinar)

 - transfer of funds